mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ## Life After Your Transplant
 You will remain in the nearby apartment or hotel for several weeks following your stem cell transplant, returning to the Outpatient BMT Clinic each day.

 When your healthcare team sees that you are ready, they will allow you to return home.
 You and your caregiver will check out of your apartment or hotel.
-You will still visit the clinic, but less frequently&mdash;every other day, then twice a week etc.
+You will still visit the clinic&mdash;but less frequently.

 Before you return home, it's important that you and your caregiver prepare.
-We have prepared a guide called [Returning Home after your Autologous Transplant](returning-home-after-your-autologous-transplant).
+We have prepared a guide called *Returning Home after your Autologous Transplant*.
 It is included at the end of this guide.

 ## Additional Resources
 Document to be included along with this guide, as appendices: